skunklabz/tk4-hercules/docs/SDL_HERCULES_MIGRATION.md

 ### Architecture Changes

 1. **SDL-Hercules-390 Submodule**: Now using `external/sdl-hercules-390/` instead of building Hercules from source
-2. **MVS-TK5 Submodule**: Still required for the TK5 system files (DASD volumes, configuration, scripts)
+2. TK5 content removed; repository is TK4-only
-3. **Multi-stage Build**: The Dockerfile now uses a multi-stage build to compile SDL-Hercules-390 and then set up TK5
+3. Dockerfile uses a multi-stage build to set up TK4 distribution

 ### Removed Components